 - Lightly sweetened whipped cream

-- Mini keto cookies or a sprinkle of cinnamon
+- Mini keto cookies (optional)

 Preheat the oven to 300F (if using convection, preheat to 275F).
 Set 6 silicone muffin liners into a 6 cavity muffin pan, or simply set them on a cookie sheet.